NBallaney/ToDo/README.md

 <code>npm start</code>

-Kill the process after it writes to js/bundle.js
+You can kill the process after it writes to js/bundle.js

 <code>pip install -r requirements.txt</code>